tsuneko/COM3D2.GUIExt/README.md

 ### Using GUIExt Standalone

 GUIExt can be used without the extension plugin as just `GUIExt.cs`, however it will not update the positions of the buttons, or the size of the gear menu.
+The standalone file is found bundled with the [TestPlugin](https://github.com/tsuneko/COM3D2.GUIExt/blob/master/TestPlugin/GUIExt.cs).

 ### SystemShortcut.VisibleExplanation